 Nature is a powerful teacher.
 It ignites curiosity and confidence within young people.
 Ducks Unlimited Canada believes these youth can change the world—and we know many already are.
 Through our award-winning education programs, we encourage these young minds to explore and protect our favourite outdoor classrooms: Wetlands.

 Please sign up for this program before March to attend in the current year.
 Open to Grade 4 classes.

 Field trips are tailored to the location & can include activities such as:

 Critter Dipping: explore the diversity of life in a wetland.

 Wetland Games: a fun, active way to teach ecology concepts (ex: predator vs. prey & water cycle)

 Nature Scavenger Walk: search your wetland to discover the array of plants and animals that call it home!

 The HRAA will provide all materials and lessons free of charge.
 Schools will be responsible for the costs of bussing.

 To sign up for any of these classes, please see the "Schedule a Class" Tab.

-Our project is funded in part by the New Brunswick Wildlife Trust Fund.
+Our projects are funded in part by the New Brunswick Wildlife Trust Fund.
 This Wildlife Trust Fund obtains a portion of its revenue from the purchase of conservation plates by New Brunswick residents who are interested in conservation.
 Seven dollars ($7) from each conservation plate purchase goes into that fund annually.
 These funds are awarded to projects such as ours by the Minister of Natural Resources following review and recommendation by an independent board of 17 volunteers.
 Revenue from license plates is critical in furthering conservation efforts in our province so please consider purchasing conservation plates with your next car purchase to enable the NB Wildlife Trust Fund to continue to provide financial support for worthy projects.